+I remember the day like it was yesterday.
 I remember my heart racing, tears flowing and my life changing.
 It was the day I experienced the presence of God for the first time.
 Sure, I had been in church many times before.
 But this time was different.
 This time I felt the love of God sweep over me like never before.
 I could sense His presence.
 I caught a glimpse of His glory.

 These are the kinds of things I wish I was told when I started leading worship.
 Which is why I compiled this list.
 If you’d like, share this with the young worship leaders you’re working with.

-Nine Lessons for Young Worship Leaders
+Nine Lessons on Worship

 Powerful worship doesn’t depend on your ability to work up a room and be a charismatic leader.
 The Holy Spirit is moving.
 Jesus is glorious.
 All you need to do is highlight that.
 And get out of the way.